-It is important to fully understand and appreciate the benefits of cross-ice and half-ice hockey and why Hockey Canada has a national policy ensuring all Timbits U7 and U9 hockey is played in smaller, modified spaces.
+Dividing the playing surface is a decision that has been made in consultation with experts in athlete development.
+It is important to understand the benefits of half-ice hockey and why Hockey Canada has a national policy ensuring U9 hockey is played in smaller, modified spaces.

 You have to be able to make plays in pretty small areas.
 The more you practice in small spaces the better off you are.”